-It should be noted that, because of London’s unique governance arrangements, the Panel’s role is not the same as that of the local enterprise partnerships that have been established elsewhere in the country.
-For example, in London, the functions of the former London Development Agency (the Regional Development Agency for Greater London) have been folded into the Greater London Authority and will not be taken on by the London Enterprise Panel.
-The Panel will therefore have an advisory role and work within the framework set by the London Plan and other Mayoral strategies.
-Whilst the Panel may make recommendations to the Mayor with regard to funding and policy decisions, the Panel will not directly deliver services such as business support.
+Because of London’s unique governance arrangements, the LEP’s role is not the same as that of the local enterprise partnerships that have been established elsewhere in the country.
+For example, in London, the functions of the former London Development Agency (the Regional Development Agency for Greater London) have been folded into the Greater London Authority (GLA) and will not be taken on by the London Enterprise Panel.
+The Panel therefore has an advisory role and works within the framework set by the London Plan and other Mayoral strategies.